spaceshark123/advent-of-code/README.md

 ### Day 18

 Very easy day today and nice change of pace!
 I just used a simple BFS/Dijkstra search to find the length of the shortest path for part 1, and a floodfill to find the first obstacle that makes a solution impossible.
 I got 300 rank, which is a new best!
+Since I was starting to see 2D pathfinding pop up a lot, I looked into the A* algorithm, which combines the distance with a heuristic to prioritize looking in the direction towards the target.
+However, this didn't produce the optimal solution (2 cells longer than the best path), so I had to stick with the original solution.

 **Part 1**: Time `00:07:20`, Rank `400`
 **Part 2**: Time `00:10:09`, Rank `300`